Board of Directors

 Michelle Duncan has focused her career on strengthening students’ connection with their coastal backyard.
 She earned her B.S. in Marine Science, M.S. in Fisheries Biology, and Ph.D. in Educational Leadership and Counseling, where she conducted research on diversity barriers.
 For the past 20 years, Michelle has worked as a Fish Biologist for the National Oceanic and Atmospheric Administration and provides educators and K-12 students with hands-on touch tanks and beach seines to improve ocean literacy and stewardship.
 As a member of the Choctawhatchee Chapter, she has focused on improving membership communication and enrollment.
 Michelle will employ her research background to support increasing post-pandemic trail participation.

-James Powell, Vice Chair
+Jack Schofield, Vice Chair

 Elwood McElhaney, Treasurer